 Collision Insurance: Related Resources

 You’ve been in a car accident.
-You’ve made your claim to the insurance adjuster, but now they are talking about collision coverage, uninsured motorist, and deductibles.
+You’ve made your claim to the insurance adjuster, but now they're talking about collision coverage, uninsured motorist, and deductibles.
 Why not let an experienced legal professional assist you in getting through your motor vehicle accident?
-You can begin the process today with a free personal injury attorney match at no obligation to you for the initial consultation.
+Contact a local attorney today.

 Contact a qualified auto accident attorney to make sure your rights are protected.